-The situation of media in the countries in Eastern Europe, Caucasus and Central Asia in which IMS works has been in steady decline since 2011.
+The situation of media in the countries in Eurasia in which IMS works has been in steady decline since 2011.

 Media in Belarus, Azerbaijan and Ukraine is dominated by tight state control of both traditional and online media resulting in self-censorship.
 Laws have been introduced that restrict media freedom and which have failed to limit the increase in the persecution and harassment of independent journalists.